uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 ```

 We will very rarely write explicit type annotations (only if we really need them) and instead let TypeScript infer as much as it can.
-You will be suprised by how few type annotations you need to get completely type checked code!
+You will be surprised by how few type annotations you need to get completely type checked code!

 ### Primitive Types